 Ann Arbor has so many things to do there is no chance of getting bored.
 There is an array of activities for the nature lover.
 A mecca of food establishments featuring a wide variety of things to try.
 It's a foodies dream location.
 In addition there are various nightclubs and local bars to keep the music pumping all night long.

-Ann Arbor rent prices increased over the last month.
-From March to April, the city experienced a 1.06% increase for the price of a one-bedroom apartment.
-The rent price for a Ann Arbor one-bedroom apartments currently stands at $1,238.0.
+Ann Arbor rent prices decreased over the last month.
+From June to July, the city experienced a -0.24% decrease for the price of a one-bedroom apartment.
+The rent price for a Ann Arbor one-bedroom apartments currently stands at $1,246.0.

-When we take a look at the two-bedroom comparison from March to April, Ann Arbor experienced a 1.62% increase for the price of a two-bedroom apartment.
-The rent price for a Ann Arbor two-bedroom apartments currently stands at $1,754.0.
+When we take a look at the two-bedroom comparison from June to July, Ann Arbor experienced a -1.71% decrease for the price of a two-bedroom apartment.
+The rent price for a Ann Arbor two-bedroom apartments currently stands at $1,665.0.

-Rent prices have increased in Ann Arbor over the last month.
+Rent prices have decreased in Ann Arbor over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
-Rent prices in 3 of the Ann Arbor suburbs increased last month.
-On the other hand, 4 local areas experienced a decrease in the price of a one-bedroom apartment.
+Rent prices in 6 of the Ann Arbor suburbs increased last month.
+On the other hand, 1 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include:

-Rent increased in Canton, MI, Belleville, MI, Novi, MI .
+Rent increased in Canton, MI, Northville, MI, Westland, MI, Belleville, MI, Wixom, MI, Novi, MI .

-6 suburbs are currently priced lower than the city of Ann Arbor.
+2 suburbs are currently priced higher than the city of Ann Arbor.

-Rent growth in Ann Arbor over the past year has been on the rise.
-When compared to major cities nearby, along with some of the most expensive cities in the country, Ann Arbor rent prices appear to be relatively affordable for local residents.
+Rent growth in Ann Arbor over the past year has been declining.
+When compared to major cities nearby, along with some of the most expensive cities in the country, Ann Arbor average rent prices appear to be relatively affordable for local residents.

 The price for a Ann Arbor one-bedroom apartment remains vastly more affordable than four of the largest cities in the United States — New York City, Washington, D.C.
 San Francisco and Los Angeles.
 And pricing compares quite similarly to nearby Midwest cities.